-The dental illness add-on can help cover things like tooth extractions and root canals, and treatments for things like gingivitis and periodontal disease.
+- Dental illness.
+Procedures like tooth extractions and root canals, and treatments for things like gingivitis and periodontal disease.

 That depends.
 Your base Lemonade accident & illness policy won’t cover this.
 However, you can opt for a vet visit fee add-on, which covers your vet’s time and labor when you bring your pet for treatment.

 That depends.
 Your base policy won’t cover this.
 But if you added our physical therapy add-on to your policy, physical therapies will be covered.
 For example, this could be applied to a cruciate ligament repair.
 (That’s a scary sounding term for a common knee injury that dogs can suffer.)Our base policy does cover you for the cost of a cruciate ligament repair… but without the physical therapy add-on, we can’t help with any costs for physical therapy.

 But that doesn’t mean pet insurance companies will deny coverage for your pet if they have an ailment like cancer or hip dysplasia before applying.
 It just means that the plan you get won’t cover costs that are directly related to the condition they had been diagnosed with before you signed them up.
 So while treatment for diabetes resulting from obesity is covered under a basic policy, you’ll only be reimbursed for eligible costs if your pet started showing signs of diabetes after your policy was already active.